-Business owners, executives and entrepreneurs need to be aware of the top cybersecurity threats that can plague businesses today.
-Internet connectivity is now essential to success, but it also exposes organizations to all kinds of malicious attacks.
+Business owners, executives, and entrepreneurs need to know the top cybersecurity threats that can plague businesses today.
+Internet connectivity is now essential to success, but it also exposes organizations to malicious attacks.

-To protect your business from cyber threats, you need to know what you’re up against.
+To protect your business from cyber threats, you must know what you’re up against.
 Here are the top cybersecurity threats to businesses today:

 Malware isn’t a new threat, but hackers’ methods to breach and infect IT systems are becoming more sophisticated.
-Malware is essentially software created specifically to wreak havoc on a system.
+Malware is essentially software explicitly created to wreak havoc on a system.
 It can: